 Options trading has the long vs short game however.
 Call options take the long side of things.
-If you believe price is going to go up, then you purchase a call (bookmark our stock lists page which is updated daily).
+If you believe price is going to go up, then you purchase a call.

 Put options take the short (by short we mean bearish) side of things.
 When you believe price is going to fall, you can buy or sell put options.

 Many, if not all, brokers allow options trading.
 So you can still technically short by trading put options.
 However options do have more moving parts than trading shares.

 Hence you need to study and practice trading options.
-Although, you should be doing that with the long vs short trading as well (check out our day trading strategies page).
+Although, you should be doing that with the long vs short trading as well.

 Using Patterns to Determine Long and Short Plays